-The MS in audiology is for students currently enrolled in the University of Iowa’s AuD Doctor of Audiology program.
-This degree facilitates the student’s ability to apply for temporary audiology licensure if required by the state in which they are completing their 4th year clinical externship.
-There is no direct admission to the MS in audiology degree program.
-The doctor of audiology AuD meets all the academic and practicum requirements for clinical certification by the American Speech-Language-Hearing Association (ASHA) and for licensure by the State of Iowa; the MS in audiology does not.
+The Master of Science in audiology is for students currently enrolled in the University of Iowa’s Doctor of Audiology (AuD) program.
+This degree facilitates the student’s ability to apply for temporary audiology licensure if required by the state in which they are completing their fourth-year clinical externship.
+The AuD meets all the academic and practicum requirements for clinical certification by the American Speech-Language-Hearing Association (ASHA) and for licensure by the State of Iowa; the MS in audiology does not.

 Learning Outcomes